'News Of The World' review: Tom Hanks headlines an old school cowboy classic

 Set in the late 19th century, it follows Captain Kidd (Hanks), who has put away his pistols and decided to spend his retirement less violently.
 He travels around America with a bundle of papers, reading the news for loose change.
 It’s not a glamorous job, but in a world where print media isn’t widespread and misinformation is rife (imagine that?) it’s a very important one.

 Later, Kidd is riding through some creepy woods in a dicey part of the country when he comes across a lynched chauffeur and his overturned carriage.
 Inside, he finds a frightened young girl called Johanna.
-Raised by the Kiowa tribe after her parents were killed, the native German was being taken to relatives down south after she watched her adopted people massacred by Europeans.
+Raised by the Kiowa tribe following the death of her parents, the native German was being taken to relatives down south after she watched her adopted people massacred by Europeans.
 Kidd is sympathetic, but he doesn’t have time to watch over a badly-behaved child.
 That is, of course, until he realises she has literally no one else – and volunteers to travel hundreds of miles, facing grave dangers as they search for a place that either can call home.

 It’s a decision you’d like to think Tom Hanks, the nicest man in Hollywood, would also come to – which makes the story easier to believe.
 There are few comforts in our post-COVID world, but knowing America’s grandpa will always do the right thing is certainly one of them.
 Hobbling and weather-beaten, Kidd is like a softer version of Rooster Cogburn from True Grit – but with the dodgy aim of a Stormtrooper (in the inevitable shootout, Hanks’ stoic hero must use brains, not brawn, to outwit the bandits).
 Paired with newcomer Helena Zengel (this week nominated for a Golden Globe), they make a heartwarming odd couple.